F1 marks 30th anniversary of Ayrton Senna's death at Imola | TSN

 For Lando Norris, it's back to work after the thrill of taking his first F1 win at the Miami Grand Prix two weeks ago.

-“I scored my best day of golf that I had, which was even better than a win, almost,” the British driver said.
+“I scored my best day of golf, which was even better than a win, almost,” the British driver said.

-Norris said he was surprised by McLaren's pace in Miami — when he was helped by a fortunately-timed safety car — but warned it doesn't mean the team can match Verstappen's dominant Red Bull team consistently yet, let alone fight for the title.
+Norris said he was surprised by McLaren's pace in Miami — where he was helped by a fortunately timed safety car — but warned it doesn't mean his team can match Verstappen's dominant Red Bull team consistently yet, let alone fight for the title.

 "I think we’re still too far behind," he said.
 "But we’re not a mile away.
 We’re talking one or two tenths (of a second) a lap at this point between being ahead in qualifying and being able to stay ahead in the race, versus being behind and just not having what it takes."